 The number of Specific Service signs along an approach to an interchange or intersection, regardless of the number of service types displayed, shall be limited to a maximum of four.
-In the direction of traffic, Rev. 1| successive Specific Service signs shall be for 24-hour pharmacy, attraction, camping, lodging, food, and gas services, in that order.
+In the direction of traffic, successive Specific Service signs shall be for attraction, camping, lodging, food, and gas services, in that order.

-A Specific Service sign shall display the word message GAS, FOOD, LODGING, CAMPING, Rev. 1 ATTRACTION, or 24-HOUR PHARMACY, an appropriate directional legend such as the word message EXIT XX, NEXT RIGHT, SECOND RIGHT, or directional arrows, and the related logo sign panels.
+A Specific Service sign shall display the word message GAS, FOOD, LODGING, CAMPING, or ATTRACTION, an appropriate directional legend such as the word message EXIT XX, NEXT RIGHT, SECOND RIGHT, or directional arrows, and the related logo sign panels.
 No more than three types of services shall be represented on any sign or sign assembly.
 If three types of services are shown on one sign, then the logo panels shall be limited to two for each service (for a total of six logo panels).
 The legend and logo panels applicable to a service type shall be displayed such that the road user will not associate them with another service type on the same sign.
 No service type shall appear on more than one sign.
 The signs shall have a blue background, a white border, and white legends of upper-case letters, numbers, and arrows.